SESYNC-ci/data-package-lesson/docs/_slides/prov.md

 ## Versioning Data

 How do you know you're using the same version of a data file as your collaborator?

-Do not edit raw data files!
+ - Do not edit raw data files!
 Make edits/changes via your code only, and then output a derived "clean" data file.

-Potential ways forward for now:
+Potential ways forward:

 1. Upload successive versions of the data to a repo with versioning, but keep it private until you've reached the final version or the end of the project.  (see below)

 2. Google Sheets has some support for viewing the edit history of cells, added or deleted columns and rows, changed formatting, etc.